 The best way to treat is by antibiotics.
-There are different types of antibiotics that have been proven to be effective, such as tetracyclines, erythromycin, and azihtromycin.
+There are different types of antibiotics that have been proven to be effective, such as tetracyclines, erythromycin, and azithromycin.

 Test for Chlamydia in just 15 minutes with the use of certified rapid Chlamydia test kits from STD Rapid Test Kits.
-CLICK HERE to go to the website now and buy.
+Go to the website now and buy.